icslsogang/icslsogang.github.io/_pages/publications.md

 ---
 ### Selected Publications

 - Metric-Based Learning for Nearest-Neighbor Few-Shot Image Classification.
-Min Jun Lee, and Jungmin So.
+Min Jun Lee and Jungmin So.
 2021 International Conference on Information Networking (ICOIN), 2021.
 - On the effectiveness of adversarial training in defending against adversarial example attacks for image classification.
-Sanglee Park, and Jungmin So.
+Sanglee Park and Jungmin So.
 MDPI Applied Sciences, 2020.
 - An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition.
 Sanghyeon An, Minjun Lee, Sanglee Park, Heerin Yang, and Jungmin So. arXiv 2008.10400, 2020.
 - OppoFlood: An Energy-Efficient Data Dissemination Protocol for Asynchronous Duty-Cycled Wireless Sensor Networks.
 Hyeonsang Cho and Jungmin So.
 Wireless Communications and Mobile Computing, 2019.
 - Dynamic Carrier Sense Threshold Selection for Improving Spatial Reuse in Next-Generation Wireless LANs.
 Jungmin So and Joosang Lee.
 MDPI Applied Sciences, 2019.